nicelifeBS/Modo_LightBank/README.md

 *DESCRIPTION:* <br/>
 Created primarily as an exercise for testing PySide in *Modo 801 Linux*.
 Registers a new Custom Viewport which offers access to limited controls for all lights simultaneously.
-Offers the following:
+Offers the following controls:
-- enable/disable
+- Enable/Disable
-- radiant intensity
+- Intensity
-- material color
+- Color
-- diffuse contribution
+- Diffuse Contribution
-- specular contribution
+- Specular Contribution
-- light renaming (lights can be renamed in either the scene or LightBank)
+- Light Renaming (lights can be renamed in either the scene or LightBank)
 - a Solo mode which enables the current light and disables all others.
 Other light panels are locked out until the light is unsoloed.

 ___